Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Abstract

 \section{Abstract}

 Chemical Reaction Neural Networks (CRNNs) have emerged as an interpretable machine learning framework for discovering reaction kinetics directly from data, while strictly adhering to the Arrhenius and mass action laws.
-However, standard CRNNs cannot represent pressure-dependent rate behavior, which is critical in many combustion and chemical systems and typically requires empirical formulations such as Troe or PLOG.
-Here, we develop Kolmogorov–Arnold Chemical Reaction Neural Networks (KA-CRNNs) that generalize CRNNs by modeling each kinetic parameter as a learnable function of system pressure using Kolmogorov–Arnold activations.
-This structure maintains full interpretability and physical consistency while enabling assumption-free inference of pressure effects directly from data.
-A proof-of-concept study on the CH$_3$ recombination reaction demonstrates that KA-CRNNs accurately reproduce pressure-dependent kinetics across a range of temperatures and pressures, outperforming conventional interpolative models.
-The framework establishes a foundation for data-driven discovery of extended kinetic behaviors in complex reacting systems, advancing interpretable and physics-consistent approaches for chemical model inference.
+However, standard CRNNs cannot represent pressure-dependent or mixture-based rate behavior, which is critical in many combustion and chemical systems and {typically requires empirical falloff formulations such as Troe or SRI, or data-based interpolation or polynomial fits such as PLOG or Chebyshev Polynomials.} Here, we develop Kolmogorov–Arnold Chemical Reaction Neural Networks (KA-CRNNs) that generalize CRNNs by modeling each kinetic parameter as a learnable function of third-body concentrations using Kolmogorov–Arnold activations. {This structure maintains the Arrhenius and mass action interpretability and physical constraints of a vanilla CRNN while enabling assumption-free inference of global and collider-specific pressure effects directly from data.} Two proof-of-concept reaction studies are presented to highlight the capability of KA-CRNNs to accurately reproduce pressure-dependent and collider-specific kinetics across a range of temperatures, pressures, and bath gas mixtures, extracting meaningful and generalizable models from sparse training data and significantly outperforming interpolative approaches (2.88x reduction in MSE).
+The framework establishes a foundation for data-driven discovery of extended kinetic behaviors in complex reacting systems, advancing interpretable and physics-{constrained} approaches for chemical model inference.